 Have you ever been ready to leave work and a bad storm rolls through?
 Usually, when this happens it is recommended by the employer that employees do not leave and seek shelter within.

-Typically, a person will be doing this at home, which is generally the safest place they can because it is the most comfortable, they are the most familiar with it, and it has the most supplies.
+Typically, a person will be doing this at home, which is generally the safest place they can because it is the most comfortable, they are the most familiar with it, and it has the most storage space for supplies.

 Knowing exactly what kind of supplies you should have when bugging in can be tricky.
 This is because you never know what will cause you to shelter in place and for how long.

-Scenarios range from a bad storm that could keep you in one place for just a few hours to possibly days, to further reaching events that could last weeks, months, or even years.
+Scenarios range from a bad storm that could keep you in one place for just a few hours to possibly days, to more wide-reaching events that could last weeks, months, or even years.

-No matter what causes you to bug in there are some common items that everyone should have that would allow a person to bug in for as long as possible.
-They are:
+No matter what causes you to bug in there are some common items that everyone should have that would allow a person to bug in for as long as possible and to be more self sufficient.

 - Ways of regulating body temperature